 LegalZoom is similar to Rocket Lawyer in that it’s a company with millions of customers served and offers advanced legal services.
-However, LegalZoom has an unfortunately high price point of $299 for Kansas resident agent service.
-You can get your first year for $249 if you add it to a business formation package, but even that isn’t a great deal.
+However, LegalZoom will charge $199 per year for a Kansas registered agent service.
+You can add on this service with any business formation package, as it is not included.

 We are impressed by LegalZoom’s 100% satisfaction guarantee, which is nearly identical to the ZenBusiness refund policy.
 Also, they have extended support hours, with 14 hours per day of weekday availability and nine hours on weekends, too.

 That said, LegalZoom does have a high price tag for a registered agent service.
 Seeing as this company also excludes valuable features from its business formation packages, the other options in this guide all have better value propositions than LegalZoom.

 Let ZenBusiness handle this legal responsibility